Mega distribution centre for Co-op

-Hydrock provided civil and structural, geotechnical and geo-environmental engineering services for a new distribution centre and its associated infrastructure, for our client Tritax Symmetry who pre-let the facility to the Co-operative Group Limited.
+We provided civil and structural, geotechnical and geo-environmental engineering services for a new distribution centre and its associated infrastructure, for our client Tritax Group who pre-let the facility to the Co-operative Group Limited.

-The £35m scheme at Symmetry Park, Biggleswade, just off the A1, has created 661,000 sq ft of logistics space for the Co-op for a new regional distribution centre to support its expanding food retail business.
-The project is set to complete in late 2020.
+The £35m scheme at Symmetry Park, Biggleswade, just off the A1, has created 61,400 sq. m of logistics space for the Co-op for a new regional distribution centre to support its expanding food retail business.

 Working collaboratively, our structural, civil and geotechnical teams conducted a thorough site investigation which allowed them to build a more detailed understanding of the site’s ground profile and determine the best approach to earthworks and substructure designs.
 This addressed the two key challenges on the site; the presence of archaeology and the quantity of topsoil.